solo-io/workshops/gloo/gloo/README.md

 We can make access the application using the web browser by running the following command:

 ```
-/opt/google/chrome/chrome $(glooctl proxy url)/productpage
+chrome $(glooctl proxy url)/productpage
 ```

-It should return the book info demo application webpage.
+It should return the bookinfo demo application webpage.
 Note that the review stars are black.
 ![Lab](images/1.png)